 This mansion was particularly luxurious as Campbell was a very wealthy man through his mining partnership with neighbors John A. Finch, Patrick Clark and W.J.C.
 Wakefield.
 When a fairly large portion of the restoration was complete, the museum began offering tours of the Campbell House ~ frequently with docents on hand to answer questions and share stories about this historic Spokane family.

-"DELIGHTFUL DINING AT THE CAMPBELL HOUSE" (BROWNE'S ADDITION, SPOKANE, WA • PAINTED JANUARY 2009 ACRYLIC ON CANVAS 8X10-INCH)
+NEW!
+"CHRISTMAS AT THE CAMPBELL COACH HOUSE" (BROWNE'S ADDITION, SPOKANE, WA • PAINTED AUGUST 2018 ACRYLIC ON CANVAS 8X10-INCH)

 Highlight ~ During past Holiday Open Houses, this space was open for guests to explore ~ including the rarely seen butler’s pantry ~ all while munching on a freshly baked warn cookies!